ym001/distancia/docs/textDistance.rst

 **Phonetic and String Matching**
 ----------------------------

-7. `Jaro Distance`_ :Focuses on matching characters and minimizing transpositions.
+7. `Jaro`_ :Focuses on matching characters and minimizing transpositions.
 #. `JaroWinkler`_ :Extends Jaro by giving extra weight to matches at the start of strings.
 #. `NgramDistance`_ :Compares substrings of size *n* between two strings.
 #. `GappyNGramDistance`_ :Considers n-grams that may skip characters or words.